-- 82 percent of managers use some type of electronic monitoring in the workplace
+- 82% of managers use some type of electronic monitoring in the workplace

-- 63 percent of employers monitor employee Internet connections (Tweet)
+- 63% of employers monitor employee internet connections

-- 15 percent use video to record employees on the job
+- 15% use video to record employees on the job

-- 8 percent store and review of employee voicemail messages
+- 8% store and review of employee voicemail messages

 Employers justify their monitoring of employee activities as essential to protect the organization from unwanted actions conducted over the employer's network.
 The responsibility to secure the network outweighs employees' expectations for privacy in the workplace.
 Balancing employee privacy and business needs is essential to developing an effective and defensible monitoring program.

-In a recent Harris Poll, 66 percent of small business owners surveyed "believed video surveillance to be the most valuable security measure" as reported by Small Business Trends staff writer Joshua Sophy (Tweet).
+In a recent Harris Poll, 66% of small business owners surveyed "believed video surveillance to be the most valuable security measure" as reported by Small Business Trends staff writer Joshua Sophy.
 In addition, Louis Orbegoso, president of the small business unit of security company ADT, points out, "It's not only about security.
 It's about insight.
 The type of information [small businesses] can get is pretty interesting."

 That needn't be the case, however.
-Here's how to craft a monitoring program that can satisfy the employer's need for information security while minimize the impact on employee privacy:
+Here's how to craft a monitoring program that can satisfy the employer's need for information security while minimizing the impact on employee privacy:

-- Be Upfront.
-Don't hide the fact that there are cameras in the workplace, that computers are monitored, or that phone calls are recorded.
-Explain how the monitoring protects employees and helps you help them do their work.
+Be upfront.
+Don't hide the fact that there are cameras in the workplace, that computers are monitored or that phone calls are recorded.
+Explain how monitoring protects employees and helps you help them do their work.
 Honest employees won't be concerned, and the dishonest ones may be discouraged and look for work elsewhere, which is what you want.

 It's your business.
 You have the right to protect it.
 You also have the right to record what happens on your premises, within certain legal and ethical boundaries.
 The majority of businesses now monitor their employees in some way.
 With a few simple precautions, workers can safeguard their personal privacy on the job.
 And employers can better protect their businesses and the people who work there.